 Thanks to what I see in America on a regular basis, I am constantly reminded that my black-ness could get me killed.
-By a cop.
+By a racist cop.
 What the fuck, America?

+It makes me angry and it makes me frightened.
+It is a fear no law-abiding white person in America has to countenance, at least in relation to officers mandated to protect their communities.
 Given this reality, when it is said “black lives matter”, shut the fuck up and listen.
 Stop acting as if the facts do not clearly show how much more likely are black men to feel the sharpest, most brutal edge of American justice.

 In my career in law enforcement, I have worked with countless police officers in an investigative capacity.
 I know police officers suit up every day and willingly plunge head first into harm’s way.
 It is no trivial matter to say that most cops are good.
 Their choice of career is a noble one.
 Depending on where they work, they may have one of the most dangerous middle class jobs out there.
 Those who turn these tragic events into an opportunity to fuel hatred of the police community have no idea the scores of good men and women tarnished by such a broad brush.

 But cops are also human.
 They are not incorruptible.
 No group of human beings is.
 Human beings as they are, there is a chance they arrive to the job with a host of biases and attitudes they have learned in their surroundings.
 Some of these may adversely impact how they perform their jobs in relation to the blacks they encounter.
 They don’t recruit white cops from Mars to patrol streets in black neighbourhoods.

 I grew up in a white family, in an affluent suburb where there were only white people – basically the same kind of environment as most white cops in America.
 I know that it would be difficult for a white person to have been reared in this environment and come away with positive views of black men.
 They would have had to rely on culture to fill in the mental gaps left by their lack of actual experiences of who black men are.
-I know that I didn’t come away with a positive image of what it is to be black from appealing to the culture, and I am a black man.
+I didn’t come away with a positive image of what it is to be black from appealing to the culture, and I am a black man.